LA history as a coloring book | Restaurant bites & real estate news

 Welcome to the Daily Digest, featuring the latest content from TheEastsiderLA.com.

-The last weekend in February promises to be pretty nice, with sunny skies and temps in the mid to low 70s.
+The last weekend in February promises to be pretty nice, with sunny skies and temps in the low to mid 70s.
 Enjoy and have a great weekend.

 Jesús Sanchez, Publisher